PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/254-1-2-1-release.md

 This bugfix release fixes Psychonauts and others that rely on correct MFIFO

-Sorry for this, we promise it was all refrac\...eerrr some very bad luck! ![Very Happy](https://pcsx2.net/images/stories/frontend/smilies/biggrin.gif){.yvSmiley width="20" height="20"}
+Sorry for this, we promise it was all refrac...eerrr some very bad luck! ![Very Happy](https://pcsx2.net/images/stories/frontend/smilies/biggrin.gif){.yvSmiley width="20" height="20"}